The national OCD charity, run by and for people with lived experience of OCD

 Some people use acronyms to refer to different types of OCD.
 It is worth noting that these acronyms have no official medical meaning and are used mainly by the OCD community on OCD message boards on the internet.
 One of the problems with these acronyms is they have often been confused to mean different things to different people.
 For informational purposes the three main commonly used acronyms are:

-This in itself is an unhelpful term, because whilst it’s meant to refer to a straight person who fears being gay, we know that the exact same type of OCD can impact on gay people with obsessional fears of not being gay.
+This in itself is an unhelpful term, because whilst it’s meant to refer to a straight person who fears being gay, we know that the exact same type of OCD can impact on gay people with obsessional fears about being straight.
 So really a much better acronym (if they have to be used) should be SOOCD – sexual orientation OCD.

 POCD is also used frequently to describe prenatal and postpartum OCD and ‘Pure O’, but it is widely accepted to mean Paedophile OCD.
-In some cases we know that users deliberately use the POCD acronym as an avoidance of actually saying and using the paedophile word, which of course since part of recovery is accepting and getting used to the thoughts, so accepting and using the word could be the first step towards that.
+We know that those with this type of OCD often deliberately use the POCD acronym to avoid saying and using the word paedophile.
+Since part of recovery is accepting and getting used to the thoughts, accepting and using this word could be the first step towards that.

 Because these terms have no medical meaning and to avoid any confusion, we generally try and avoid using the acronyms in our writings where possible to ensure there is no loss of meaning or context.